lilleman ba4503b4d1

 Merge gate on main (Gitea branch protection + repo merge settings, set via the API — no repo files involved): direct pushes are blocked, changes land via PR only, the CI / full-gate (push) status must be green (admins included), and the only merge style is fast-forward-only — history stays linear and main's head is the exact commit hash of the merged branch, which is why the branch's push-triggered status carries over.

-One-time server setup — register an act_runner in host mode with the label docker-host (config: labels: ["docker-host:host"]) on a machine with Docker Engine + Compose, git, and Node + github.com access (for actions/checkout).
-Runs must never overlap — the e2e stacks use fixed compose project names and the devstack suite uses host networking, and the workflows share the Docker daemon's registry login (ci.yml and release.yml each log in and log out) — so register exactly one docker-host runner, keep its capacity at 1, and keep host ports 3000/4433 free.
+The runner — register one act_runner in host mode labelled docker-host (labels: ["docker-host:host"]) on a machine with Docker Engine + Compose, git, and Node + github.com access.
+Runs must never overlap — the e2e stacks use fixed compose project names, the devstack suite uses host networking, and the workflows share the Docker daemon's registry login — so keep exactly one runner at capacity 1, with host ports 3000/4433 free.

 Production & deployment